hardware-hyperfocus/hardware-hyperfocus.github.io/_posts/2024-10-20-dissecting-secondary-chip-protocol.md

 ![probing](/assets/images/2024-10-20-dissecting-secondary-chip-protocol/probing.jpg)

 Aand we have a problem.
-It looks like the onl communication that happens is sending the same bytes every second, regardless of what I do with the switch and dimmer buttons. yikes.
+It looks like the only communication that happens is sending the same bytes every second, regardless of what I do with the switch and dimmer buttons. yikes.

 ![protocol sniff](/assets/images/2024-10-20-dissecting-secondary-chip-protocol/protocol-sniff.png)